HarrietApondi/Customer-churn-analysis/README.md

 # Customer-churn-analysis

-This project explores customer retention and churn in a bank using a simulated dataset.
+Welcome.This project explores customer retention and churn in a bank using a simulated dataset.
 I used **SQL** and **Python (Pandas, Matplotlib)** to answer key business questions and uncover patterns that drive customer churn.

 ---